 Lecturers.
 Students.
 Support staff.
-They will be on-hand all day.
-Prepare for an open day by having a few questions ready in advance to ask them.
+They’ll be on-hand all day.
+Prepare for an open day by having a few questions ready in advance and ask them on the day.
 Here are some questions that you might want to ask about the campus, accommodation or your course as a starting point.

-- What does the local town/city have to offer?
+- What does the local town have to offer?

-- What support does the university offer – for your wellbeing, academic or individual needs?
+- What kinds of support does the university offer?

 - What funding opportunities are available?

-- What’s the Students’ Union like – what sports clubs and societies are available?
+- What’s the Students’ Union like?
+Which sports teams and societies can I join?

-- What facilities are there on and off campus?
+- What facilities can I access on and off campus?

-- How many teaching hours does the course have?
+- How many teaching hours can I expect to have?

-- What modules are compulsory and optional – are there any work placements or study abroad opportunities?
+- What modules are compulsory and optional?
+Are there opportunities for work placements or to study abroad?

 - What careers have recent graduates gone on to?

-- What qualities or experience are they looking for in your personal statement?
+- What qualities or experience is being looked for in my personal statement?

-- How and when do you need to apply for accommodation?
+- How and when do I need to apply for accommodation?

 - Are there catered and self-catered options?